We value continuous learning and improvement.

-Have the author of each feedback item read it out loud and answer any questions.
-Then ask the author to propose a new or existing topic for this feedback item and discuss that choice with the group.
+Have the author of each feedback item read it out loud and answer any questions or points of clarification (this is not time for discussion).

 Vote (5 min)

-After all feedback items have been organized into topics, ask each participant vote on the topics that they deem most important.
+Ask each participant vote on the items that they deem most important.
 Make sure that participants understand the rules for voting:

 - Each person has five votes (+1s).

 - Each person can vote for a topic more than once (e.g. +2, +3).

 - Each person must use all of their votes.

 Sort (1 min)

 After voting is complete, sort the items based on the number of votes each received.
 This sorted list represents the collective prioritization of what to discuss.

 The discussion is the main part of any retrospective and where real value is extracted.